 • A bicycle

 The catch-22's of chronic depression.
 I usually do a fairly good job at keeping the demons away on my own, and sometimes with some help from friends.
-Despite my mental health, I promise that I'm far from being all doom gloom.
+Despite my mental health, I promise that I'm far from being all doom and gloom.
 Every now and again though, something will trip me up.

 I dislike this question.